Information for Students

-	- Be informed about the allegation, with a reasonable level of detail to enable them to respond
+- Be informed about the allegation, with a reasonable level of detail to enable them to respond;

-- Have a reasonable opportunity to respond to the allegation, including reviewing any evidence and an opportunity to present their own evidence
+- Have a reasonable opportunity to respond to the allegation, including reviewing any evidence and an opportunity to present their own evidence;

-- Appeal on specified grounds any finding of misconduct made or sanction imposed
+- Appeal on specified grounds any finding of misconduct made or sanction imposed;

-- Expect that those who hear the allegation of misconduct will act fairly and impartially
+- Expect that those who hear the allegation of misconduct will act fairly and impartially;

-- Access Student Support Services to assist them
+- Access Student Support Services for assistance.